mnemnion/mnemnion.github.io/source/_posts/2013-06-17-an-introduction-to-ent.markdown

 ###Continuous Comprehension#

 As programmers, we want to stay close to our code as we work with it.
-The move from batch processing to interactive compile-run cycles was a boon, and the development of REPLS took us further, but we remain in a state where we interact with mutable flat files.
+The move from batch processing to interactive compile-run cycles was a boon, and the development of REPLs took us further, but we remain in a state where we interact with mutable flat files.

 We would like to be in a state where we interact with immutable trees that embody not only the state of our program's encoding, but every state the program has ever been in.
 Graphic designers and CAD technicians have had this for decades; one may take the typical Adobe Photoshop file and run it backwards to the very first edit.